I keep getting an error message that access is denied, how can I join?

 We are using Oxford Abstracts to host our program and Zoom Webinar for the live sessions.
 There will be a poster gallery, chat features, and live networking including both text and video chat.

 Our virtual software has limited capacity so we will not be able to accommodate.
 However, we will live stream our plenary sessions on the SDSN YouTube page.

 This year we are hosting 10 different sessions across 2 days, each with 1 plenary for the first hour, with concurrent parallel sessions for the following two hours.
 We have strived to make our program inclusive to an international audience.
 The program will be able to be viewed online in August.
 You can select your local time zone at the top of the program.
-Details about the parallel sessions will be added in August and plenary session details will be added as they are confirmed.
+Details about the plenary sessions will be added as they are confirmed.